astridx/meinblog/content/posts/ubuntu_docker-lamp/6ubuntu-docker-lamp-verwenden-en.md

 OK: 79 MiB in 71 packages
 ```

-The following command runs `composer install` in the `/srv/www/joomla/j4dev` directory of the `docker-lamp_php80` container as user `1000`.
+The following command runs `composer install` in the `./data/joomla/j4dev` directory of the `docker-lamp_php81` container as user `1000`.

 > A local installation of _Composer_ can be used.
 To do this, switch to the `j4dev` directory on the computer and call the command [`composer install`](https://getcomposer.org/doc/03-cli.md#install-i) there.

 ```
-docker exec -it --user 1000 -w /srv/www/joomla/j4dev docker-lamp_php80 composer install
+docker exec -it --user 1000 -w /srv/www/joomla/j4dev docker-lamp_php74 composer install
 ```

-> Composer can be used in the containers with PHP 7.3 (docker-lamp_php73), 7.4 (docker-lamp_php74) and 8.0 (docker-lamp_php80).
+> Composer can be used in the containers with PHP 7.3 (docker-lamp_php73), 7.4 (docker-lamp_php74) and 8.0 (docker-lamp_php81).

-The following command runs `npm ci` in the `/srv/www/joomla/j4dev` directory of the `docker-lamp_php80` container as user `1000`.
+The following command runs `npm ci` in the `./data/joomla/j4dev` directory of the `docker-lamp_php81` container as user `1000`.
 However, we do not want `npm` to be permanently in the container.
 Therefore we delete it.
 This is what the parameter `--rm` does.

 > Any local installations of _Node.js_ or _npm_ can be used.
 To do this, switch to the `j4dev` directory on the computer and call up the command [`npm ci`](https://docs.npmjs.com/cli/v6/commands/npm-ci) there.

 ```
-docker run --rm -it --user 1000 -v /srv/www/joomla/j4dev:/srv/www/joomla/j4dev -w /srv/www/joomla/j4dev node:latest npm ci
+docker run --rm -it --user 1000 -v /home/youruser/docker-lamp/data/www/joomla/j4dev:/home/youruser/docker-lamp/data/www/joomla/j4dev -w /srv/www/joomla/j4dev node:latest npm i
 ```

 I check the output again in the browser. `https://j4dev/joomla.local` or `https://j4dev.joomla.test` are the appropriate URLs.